skx/evalfilter/README.md

 # Standalone Use

-If you wish to experiment with script-syntax you can install the standalone driver:
+If you wish to experiment with script-syntax, after looking at the [example scripts](_examples/scripts/) you can install the standalone driver:

 ```
 go get github.com/skx/evalfilter/v2/cmd/evalfilter